 Making a commitment to slow down to reflect and take time to feel is a daunting but necessary challenge.
 Why?
 Because privacy and leisure do not come to us through more doing.
-We have gotten into the habit of speed-living so that our lives are not very pretty but we make great time.
+We may have adopted the habit of speed-living so that our lives are not very pretty but we make great time.

-What we seldom take and what can never be granted to us by others is the time to feel the events that have happened and the realities that are currently happening so that we can prepare ourselves to more fully experience the things that are still ahead of us.
+What we seldom take is the time to feel into the events that have happened and the realities that are currently happening.
+As a result, we are unprepared to more fully experience the things that are still ahead of us.

-The only way to cultivate a consistent relationship with our inner guidance, our sixth sense, is through leisure time to both reflect and feel with our five senses activated, alert and present at the party.
+The only way to cultivate a consistent relationship with our inner guidance, our sixth sense, is through leisure time to both reflect and feel with our five senses activated, alert and present.

-In a society that judges self-worth on productivity, it is no wonder we fall prey to the misconception that the more we do, the more we are worth.
-Add to that the fact that particularly mothers of small children, and to some degree the rest of us, must wrestle with the fear that commanding specific time that we can call our own will be interpreted as a rejection by those we love and they will be hurt.
+In a society that judges self-worth on productivity, it is no wonder we fall prey to the misconception that the more we do, the more worthy we are.
+Add to that is the fact that, particularly mothers of small children, must wrestle with the fear that commanding specific time that we can call our own will be interpreted as a rejection by those we love.

 It is important that we come to a true understanding that time to reflect and feel is the portal into the realm of prayer.
 Inner calm is not a thing we make.
 It is something we enter.